-I decided to climb Mount Yamnuska today because it is one that Dan wasn’t too keen on doing again and he wasn’t able to join me.
+I decided to climb Mount Yamnuska today (June 24, 2023) because Dan wasn’t too keen on doing it again and he wasn’t able to join me.
 I didn’t want him to feel like he was missing out.
 He still did but not as bad as if I’d climbed a mountain he was eager to do too.

 I also chose Yam because I’ve been up it before, years ago, and it was a fun scramble.
 The trails there were rebuilt a couple years ago and I was curious to see the changes.